simensen/oss.ninjagrl.com/source/_posts/2015-07-01-pull-request.md

     link: https://ninjagrl.com/artwork/pull-request
 ---

 "Pull requests" are a part of [Git's workflow](http://git-scm.com/docs/git-request-pull) in which a developer can request another developer "pull" their changes into their code.
-Someties known as a "PR," developers who use Git often talk about pull requests.
+Sometimes known as a "PR," developers who use Git often talk about pull requests.

 The first person to guess the title was [Dave Marshall](https://twitter.com/davedevelopment/status/616336189189177344)!